Locating the Bait Fish of Lake Ontario

 Keep an Open Mind

-“I guess the most important thing that we learned last year is that you have to keep an open mind to changes in the lake,” says Capt.
+Fishing Lake Ontario in spring requires flexibility and an ability to adapt to the lake’s unpredictable nature.
+“Every spring is not the same,” says Capt.
 Bob Songin of Rochester.
-“Every spring is not the same.
-Traditionally the warming waters from west to east on the southern shore would bring the alewives up from the cold, deep water to feed in the warmer water and the salmon would do the same feeding on that forage.”
+“Traditionally, warming waters from west to east along the southern shore bring alewives up from the cold, deep water to feed in the warmer shallows.
+The salmon follow to feed on that forage.”

 Spring Sport Fish Behavior Depends on the Species of Baitfish